June L. Marshall is a real estate attorney in Holland & Knight's Washington, D.C., office.

-Prior to joining Holland & Knight, Ms. Marshall worked at a boutique real estate law firm where her practice included condominium development and she also represented individuals, business entities and nonprofit organizations in civil litigation, appellate and District of Columbia agency matters primarily in the areas of real estate law including premise liability, personal injury, TOPA and real property disputes.
+Prior to joining Holland & Knight, Ms. Marshall worked at a boutique real estate law firm, where her practice included condominium development.
+She also represented individuals, business entities and nonprofit organizations in civil litigation, appellate and District of Columbia agency matters, primarily in the areas of real estate law, including premise liability, personal injury, TOPA and real property disputes.

 In addition, Ms. Marshall served as a law clerk for the Honorable Stephanie Duncan-Peters of the Superior Court of the District of Columbia.
 In this role, she drafted orders and opinions that resolved legal issues in both civil and criminal law.